XIMDEX/structured-data/doc/guide.md

 #### Specified property attributes for a schema

-One property in a schema can support some kind of restrictions and other features.
+A property in a schema can support some kind of restrictions and other features.

-These are optional parameters in the petition as listed:
+These are optional parameters in the request as listed:

-* **min_cardinality**: Indicates that in this property must be a number of values equal or greater than the specified number for the associated schema.
+* **min_cardinality**: Specifies that there must be a number of values in this property equal to or greater than the specified number for the associated schema.
 By default there is not a minimum quantity.

 * **max_cardinality**: The property in this schema does not support a number of values greater than the given one.
 By default there is not limit.